unicef-drp/GeoSight-OS-Documentation/src/developer/architecture-overview.md

 #context_id: 1234
 ---

-## Architecture Overview

-GeoSight is built on a modern web stack that leverages the power of Django, PostgreSQL, and GeoDjango for geospatial capabilities.
+GeoSight is built on a modern web stack that leverages the power of Django, PostgreSQL, and Cloud Native GIS (vector tiles, COGS) for geospatial capabilities.
 The architecture is designed to be modular, scalable, and maintainable, allowing for easy integration of new features and data sources.

 ### Key Components